Hidden Expedition

 Hidden Expedition is a series of single-player hidden object casual games developed by the internal studios of Big Fish Games for the first five installments (using Big Fish Games Framework as the engine, and with the help of Flood Light Games in the 5th game), and by Eipix Entertainment for all subsequent installments.
-Two latest installment was developed by Domini Games.
-As of 2018, a total of seventeen games in the series have been released.
+The three latest installments are developed by Domini Games.
+As of 2021, a total of twenty-one games in the series have been released.
 The Hidden Expedition series marks the second major hidden object game brand from Big Fish Games.
 The second game in the series, Hidden Expedition: Everest, would go on to be the first game Big Fish released on the iPhone.